A Guide to the Elizabeth City County (Va.) Naturalization Records, undated Elizabeth City County (Va.) Naturalization Records

 Scope and Content

 Elizabeth City County (Va.)
-Naturalization Records, undated, include declarations of intent and reports to become United States citizens and notices of application for admission of citizenship.
+Naturalization Records, undated, consists of loose naturalization records filed in the local court.
+Loose naturalization records may include affidavits, reports for naturalization, declarations of intent to become United States citizens, and notices of application for admission of citizenship.
+The reports are narrative accounts made by applicants summarizing their journey to the United States.
 The declarations of intent record the person's name, place of birth, age, country of previous citizenship, renunciation of allegiance and fidelity to the nation of which the person is currently a citizen, and the date the intention was sworn.
+Affidavits, signed by those who knew the applicant and could vouch for their loyalty to the United States, may also be filed with the reports and declarations.

 Arrangement